Master of Science in Engineering program at CMU builds

-The Master of Science in Engineering program emphasizes student involvement in cutting-edge research, from designing the project and conducting the research to disseminating the results to a variety of professional audiences and completing a thesis.
+The program emphasizes student involvement in cutting-edge research, including designing the project and conducting the research and disseminating the

 Research Opportunities and Assistantships

-Students will conduct original research with faculty members.
+Students will conduct original research with faculty mentors.
 As part of the program, students and their faculty advisors are expected to publish their research in high-impact journals and present their research at national or international conferences.
 A limited number of graduate assistantships are available to well-qualified applicants.

 Admission to the program requires: